 And then, his hand gripping my elbow, we dived into the crowd.

 But as it turns out, when faced with a fervent group of reporters, using Harry Potterr - the most famous man in the wizardring world - as a human shield isn’t the best tactic.

 “Mr. Potter!
 Mr. Potter!
 Did you get the toenail clippings I sent you?”
 One reporter (who, now that I think about it, probably fell more under the ‘crazed stalker' category) lunged at Mr. Potter, wrenching his grip from my arm.
 My cry of surprise was muffled by the ensuing clump of people swarming towards The Boy Who Lived.

 It was like being in a mosh pit.
 On steroids.

 “Arghh - no, not the hair! - AGATHA, SAVE YOURSELF,” Mr. Potter managed before he was dragged away into the mass.

 I gaped after his disappearing form and then whipped around, trying to stifle the panic inside me.
 Where was Aidan?
 WHERE WAS AIDAN?

-If Dom were here, she’d tell me to get a hold of myself and chill my tits.
+If Dom were here, she’d tell me to get a hold of myself and calm my tits.
 But she’s not.
-She’s not here and I’m PANICKING AND OH GOD WHAT IS WRONG WITH MY TITS WHY WON’T THEY JUST CHILL.
+She’s not here and I’m PANICKING AND OH GOD WHAT IS WRONG WITH MY TITS WHY WON’T THEY JUST CALM.
 THE FUCK.
-OUT.
+DOWN.